iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Measure Theory Basics.md

 >     \mathcal B = \bigcap_{\mathcal A \in \mathcal S} \mathcal A,
 > \end{aligned}
 > $$
-> denotes the smallest sigma-aglebra containing all of the open susbets of $\mathbb R$, this is the *Borel-sigma-algebra*.
+> denotes the smallest sigma-aglebra containing all of the open subsets of $\mathbb R$, this is the *Borel-sigma-algebra*.

 This tutorial ends here.
 I wrote it intend to understand the high ground of probability spaces.